 For instance, you might be writing a song for “Artist X” but as analogy, just like that 10 Freeway that’s closed for repairs - I might have inside information i.e. “that artist just went to rehab and totally won’t sing that lyric” (true story, that happened) or “that artist just ditched their whole album and not going in that direction anymore.”

 MOST IMPORTANTLY - the idea here is that we can help you GET AHEAD and help you FOCUS on your ‘Must Finish” career songs and prioritize that list ahead of everything else, Having some objectivity here can help put the spotlight on your best works - even ones that you had no idea had the biggest potential.

 It works the other way too.
 This includes all those demos that - to be honest, maybe you really don’t need to finish.
 In fact - let’s CELEBRATE not finishing songs!
 Yeah, give yourself a high five for leaving some songs unfinished!
 Why?
 They may be robbing you of time spent getting to your million dollar song.
 WHOA.
 Why make destiny wait?

 The whole concept here is also the idea of making “Hell Yeah” level songs.
 And speaking of that...

-My friend Derek Sivers (original founder of CD Baby and amazing writer and blogger at www.sivers.org) created this “Hell Yeah” epiphany for me - and it TOTALLY relates to songs and your job as a professional songwriter / artist..
+My friend Derek Sivers (original founder of CD Baby and amazing writer, person and one the best blogs / podcasts at www.sivers.org) created this “Hell Yeah” epiphany, which really resonated with me.
+In my opinion, it TOTALLY relates to songs and your job as a professional songwriter / artist.
 Watch this video, and as an exercise, try applying this mindset to not just the current batch of your songs in progress, but also your upcoming cowrites and where you’re spending time.
 Are these really in the “Hell Yeah” category?

 This idea I think is essential not just for songwriters - but especially for producers!